DBInstance

 • The current number CPU cores and threads is set to a non-default value.

-For more information, see Configuring the Processor of the DB Instance Class (https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.DBInstanceClass.html#USER_ConfigureProcessor) in the Amazon RDS User Guide. || pendingModifiedValues.processorFeatures.[].name
+For more information, see Configuring the processor for a DB instance class in RDS for Oracle (https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.DBInstanceClass.html#USER_ConfigureProcessor) in the Amazon RDS User Guide. || pendingModifiedValues.processorFeatures.[].name

 Optional | string